Code-Institute-Submissions/MS-Project-1-v-3/README.md

 Merienda font is ideal for headlines.

 * Imagery
     * Images were selected to support the project goal.
 The aim is to show children having fun and enjoying various activities (I feel that the home page is lacking an image.
-The website would have made stronger impact if Users were presented with an image supporting the project idea.
+The website would have made a stronger impact if Users were presented with an image supporting the project idea).

 ### Wireframes